WellthCare

 4. Regulatory and Compliance Landscape

 The legal framework governing benefits is intensely local.
 US employers navigate a complex web of ERISA, HIPAA, ACA, and COBRA.
 In the EU, directives and local labor laws dictate minimum standards for benefits, data privacy (GDPR), and cross-border care.
 In countries like India or Brazil, local statutory benefits are mandated, and employer offerings must layer on top.
-There is no global "ERISA," making compliance a country-by-country challenge.
+There's no global equivalent of ERISA, making compliance a country-by-country challenge.

 5. Cultural Expectations and Communication